dwightwatson/sitemap/README.md

 	}
 }
 ```

+Simply route to this as you usually would, `Route::get('sitemap', 'SitemapsController@index')` for Laravel 4 or you can use the route helper methods in Laravel 5 like `get('sitemap', 'SitemapsController@index')`.

 ### Creating sitemaps
 Similarly to sitemap indexes, you just add tags for each item in your sitemap using `Sitemap::addTag($loc, $lastmod, $changefreq, $priority)`.
 You can return the sitemap with `Sitemap::renderSitemap()`.
 Again, the `$lastmod` variable will be parsed by [Carbon](https://github.com/briannesbitt/Carbon) and convered to the right format for the sitemap.